Sylvia Plachy: Career

 Plachy's photo essays and portraits have appeared in The New York Times Magazine, The Village Voice, The New Yorker, Granta, Artforum, Fortune, and other publications.
 They have been exhibited in galleries and museums in Berlin, Budapest, Chicago, Minneapolis, New York City, Paris and Tokyo.
 She started working at The Village Voice in 1974.

 Plachy's first book was Sylvia Plachy's Unguided Tour.
 Her book Self Portrait with Cows Going Home (2005), is a personal history of Central Europe with photographs and text.
 Her other books are Red Light: Inside the Sex Industry with James Ridgeway (1996), Signs & Relics (2000), Out of the Corner of My Eye (2008) and Goings On About Town: Photographs for The New Yorker (2007).
 She has taught and lectured widely.

 Personal life

-Plachy lives in New York City with her husband, Elliot Brody, and is the mother of two time Academy Award-winning actor Adrien Brody.
+Plachy lives in New York City with her husband, Elliot Brody, and she is the mother of two time Academy Award-winning actor Adrien Brody.